Back to menu | Plan

 • In statio 9 we see an inactive dolphin with a straight body in an enclosure, opposite a dolphin with a curved body, freely swimming.

-• In statio 10, of the shippers of Misua, who transported fish or fish sauce, we see a metaphor: two dolphins forming the astrological sign Pisces.
+• In statio 10, of the skippers of Misua, who transported fish or fish sauce, we see a metaphor: two dolphins forming the astrological sign Pisces.
 The animals are moving in opposite directions, but are joined inextricably.

 • In statio 11, of Musluvium, we see elements of a decorative nature that fall out of tune on the east part of the square: an amorino riding a dolphin and two tondos.
 This time it is not objects or animals that are opposed, but Winter and Summer, while the other two seasons are not depicted.
 The seasons presumably represent olive oil, harvested in the winter, and grain, harvested in the summer.